meltyourface/blank/posts/Lucky-HoodooGallows-as-a-source-of-occult-power/Lucky-HoodooGallows-Meditation-for-Occult-Power/index.md

 ## Lucky HoodooGallows Transcendent Meditation Technique

-Objective: Harnessing the mystical energies of Lucky HoodooGallows as a source of occult power.
+**Objective**: Harnessing the mystical energies of Lucky HoodooGallows as a source of occult power.
 **Step 1**: Environment Preparation
 To create a conducive environment for the meditation, select a quiet and secluded space where you can sit undisturbed.
 Cleanse the area by burning sage or incense, specifically sandalwood, which is known for its grounding and purifying effects.
 Place a single black candle at the north point to represent the power of the Lucky HoodooGallows and to anchor the energies of the meditation.
 Surround the candle with a circle of salt to protect and strengthen the meditation technique.
 **Step 2**: Posture